yatesco/seafile-docs/config/sending_email.md

 # Sending Email Notifications on Seahub

-## Types of email sending in Seafile
+## Types of Email Sending in Seafile

-There are currently five types of Emails sent in Seafile:
+There are currently five types of emails sent in Seafile:

 - User reset his/her password
 - System admin add new member